 An index-linked structured annuity gives the payee the ability to have the amount of his or her payments adjusted annually based on changes in an established index.
-As of April 17, 2014 there is one index-linked structured annuity available,through Pacific Life Insurance Company (Pacific Life and Annuity Company for cases in which the payee is a resident of New York, or the litigation is pending in the state or federal courts in New York.
+Since April 17, 2014 there has only been one index-linked structured annuity available,through Pacific Life Insurance Company (Pacific Life and Annuity Company for cases in which the payee is a resident of New York, or the litigation is pending in the state or federal courts in New York.
 The Pacific Life product takes the form of a rider called the Index-Linked Annuity Payment Adjustment Rider (ILAPA) and payments are adjusted by annual changes in the S&P 500, subject to a 5% cap.
 If the annual change in the S&P500 is negative the payments remain at the same level until the following year when they are measured again.

 An important take away with an index linked structured settlement annuity, is that it is the structured settlement payments that change NOT the structured settlement funding amount.

 Structured settlement annuities are insurance products and subject to insurance regulation.
 The only persons who have the authority to offer a structured settlement annuity are licensed insurance agents or insurance brokers who have been authorized by the life insurance companies or reinsurers that issue structured settlement annuities that fund structured settlement obligations established in the settlement of a claim or lawsuit. obligation.

 There is misleading information on the Internet that portrays structured settlement payment rights as "annuities" in a way that could cause consumer or investor confusion.
 For example, a company whose focus of advertising is "cash now" is more likely than not unable to offer you a structured settlement annuity, as opposed to an investment in structured settlement payment rights.
 So don't waste your time.
 It easy to determine if an agent or broker is licensed.
 Simply go to the website of your state's insurance department, which is in some states , like New York, is called the Department of Financial Services.